 This apprenticeship standard is designed to fully prepare apprentices to work within the food and drink manufacturing industry.
-Apprentices successfully achieving their Food and Drink Process Operator apprenticeship will have proven they possess the skills, knowledge and behaviours required by manufacturers throught the country.
+Apprentices successfully achieving their Food and Drink Process Operator apprenticeship will have proven they possess the skills, knowledge and behaviours required by manufacturers throughout the country.

 Fishmongers are the face of the British seafood industry, an industry which generates annual sales of over £6.2 billion.
 A qualified fishmonger isn’t only highly skilled at cutting and preparing fish, but also provides first-rate customer service and is a recognised expert on fish and shellfish.

 The Level 2 Fishmonger standard prepares apprentices for working in a range of environments, from supermarket fish counters to independent fishmongers, at home or abroad.
 Talented fishmongers may even go on to set up their own businesses.